GoogleChrome/web.dev/src/site/content/en/blog/url/index.md

     defines methods to provide access to parts of a URL string, such as the [scheme](#scheme) or [origin](#heading=h.17kwt3yobyfm).

-This article explains a range of terms used with HTTP or HTTPS URLs, but does not cover other types of URL such as file or data URLs.
+This article explains a range of terms used with HTTP or HTTPS URLs.
+It does not cover other types of URL such as file or data URLs.
 For terms such as `host` and `origin`, accurate definitions are inherently complex, so this article provides examples and links to the URL Standard, rather than attempting full explanations.